maikszusevics/control-flow/README.md

 for item in dictionary.values():  # this prints only values
     print(item)

-for key in dictionary:
+for key, value in dictionary.items():
-    print(key, " : ", dictionary[key]) # this prints key and value pairs
+    print(key, " : ", value) # this prints key and value pairs
 ```
 the output is: